 - The Sheep and the Goat standing near a tree has been grouped with one of the big circles.
 (Transparent GIF File)

-You can download the presentation from the link below and can check the Effect Option properties for each of the above Spin animation that how much Rotation, Smoothness, Repeats, Duration, and Delay Timings have been applied.
+You can download the presentation from the link below and can check the Effect Option properties for each of the above Spin animations and how much Rotation, Smoothness, Repeat, Duration, and Delay Timings have been applied.

 The Walking Girl Animation in PowerPoint